mahdikhoshdel/access-watch/README.md

-# File Access Info
+# Access Watch

-**File Access Info** is a Python script designed to retrieve and display file access information, such as last access time and file ownership details, on both Linux and Windows systems.
+**Access Watch** is a Python script designed to retrieve and display file access information, such as last access time and file ownership details, on both Linux and Windows systems.
 The script utilizes OS-specific modules to gather this information, making it versatile and suitable for cross-platform environments.

 ## Table of Contents